the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 (rr-licensing-edge-clas)=
 #### Contributor Licence Agreements

-The holder of the copyright on a copy-left project can still re-licence that project or dual-licence that project under a different licence, for example to grant exclusive rights to commercially distribute that project with proprietary extensions or to make future versions proprietary.
+The holder of the copyright on a copyleft project can still re-licence that project or dual-licence that project under a different licence, for example to grant exclusive rights to commercially distribute that project with proprietary extensions or to make future versions proprietary.
 In a large community developed project, this would require the consent of all contributors, as they each own the copyright to their contributions.
-To get around this, some copy-left projects developed by companies that commercially licence proprietary extensions to these projects ask their contributors to sign contributor licence agreements (CLAs) which may assign the contributor's copyright to the company, or include other provisions so that they can legally dual-licence the project.
+To get around this, some copyleft projects developed by companies that commercially licence proprietary extensions to these projects ask their contributors to sign contributor licence agreements (CLAs) which may assign the contributor's copyright to the company, or include other provisions so that they can legally dual-licence the project.

 (rr-licensing-edge-available)=
 #### 'Source Available' or 'Shared Source'